 The GHG emissions forecast includes projections from our Comprehensive Plan to estimate emissions from new data centers being built in our county through the year 2050.
 Data centers are typically much more energy intensive than other commercial buildings as they require substantial electricity to maintain and cool their servers.
 However, many data centers in our county have set corporate energy and emissions reduction goals.
 For example, some existing data centers in the county are already procuring 100% clean electricity for their operations.
 Many actions in the CESMP address new data center emissions and will help data centers meet their energy and emissions goals.
-The actions provided in Appendix A. Complete List of CESMP Actions, including action E.1: Acquire Clean Electricity Sources for the County action, action E.2: Promote Renewable Energy Incentive Programs and Develop Additional Solar Incentives, action E.3: Incentivize Renewable Energy Use in Energy-Intensive Commercial Buildings, action, action E.4: Promote Existing Green Power Products, action B.1: Incentivize Energy Efficiency and Electrification Retrofits, action B.2: Propose Green Zoning Regulations, action B.3: Incentivize Energy Efficient and Electric New Construction, action B.4: Promote Energy Efficiency and Electrification Incentives, and action B.8: Implement Building Energy Benchmarking.
+The actions provided in Appendix A. Complete List of CESMP Actions, including action E.1: Acquire Clean Electricity Sources for the County action, action E.2: Promote Renewable Energy Incentive Programs and Develop Additional Solar Incentives, action E.3: Incentivize Renewable Energy Use in Energy-Intensive Commercial Buildings, action, action E.4: Promote Existing Green Power Products, action B.1: Incentivize Energy Efficiency and Electrification Retrofits, action B.2: Propose Green Zoning Regulations, action B.3: Incentivize Energy Efficiency and Electrification Incentives, and action B.8: Implement Building Energy Benchmarking.

-Through a directive by the Board of County Supervisors in January 2023, County government staff have established a Data Center Ordinance Advisory Group, comprised of residents, industry representatives and other stakeholders, to advise the County government on the development of Regulatory Ordinance changes that will address data center development impacts.
+Through a directive by the Board of County Supervisors in January 2023, county staff have established a Data Center Ordinance Advisory Group, comprised of residents, industry representatives and other stakeholders, to advise the County with the development of Regulatory Ordinance changes that will address data center development impacts.